My complete CV may be downloaded here. This page presents some highlights:

 Fass-Sandin Article Prize Honorable Mention, Society for the History of Children and Youth, 2015

-Hella Mears Graduate Fellowship in European Studies, Center for German and European Studies at the University of Minnesota, 2012 [to support summer research]
+Hella Mears Graduate Fellowship in European Studies, Center for German and European Studies at UMN, 2012 [to support summer research]

 German Academic Exchange Service (DAAD) Research Grant, 2011-2012 [10-month fellowship]

 Conference Group for Central European History Travel Grant, 2011